Limits to anti-nausea pill coverage wear on cancer patients and doctors

 “It’s just like an extra thing to think about all the time,” the 33-year-old Lemont, Illinois, resident said.
 “When you’re on so many medications, the ones with the least side effects are the ones you always want to reach for.”

 Ondansetron hit the U.S. market more than 30 years ago.
-It was the first in a series of drugs that gave doctors a better way to control nausea and vomiting, said Dr. Alexi Wright, an oncologist who teaches at Harvard Medical School.
+It was the first in a series of drugs that gave doctors a better way to control nausea and vomiting, said Dr. Alexi Wright, a Dana-Farber Cancer Institute oncologist who teaches at Harvard.

 Wright and other cancer specialists call ondansetron a cornerstone treatment because of its relative safety, effectiveness and limited side effects.